-Zimmerman had been resigned to the pending loss of the work when TCLF reached out offering to advocate on its behalf.
+Zimmerman had been resigned to the pending loss of the work when TCLF reached out in mid-March 2020 offering to advocate on its behalf.
 TCLF was able to get the city’s Historic Preservation Review Board (HPRB), which had approved the campus renovation on August 1, 2019, to reopen the case and revisit its decision.
 TCLF successfully pointed out that renovation plans submitted to the HPRB hadn’t been properly illustrated Marabar and therefore the HPRB members didn’t realize their vote would lead to the installation’s demolition.
-On a parallel track TCLF solicited more than twenty letters of support for saving Marabar from leaders in the art world, landscape architects, architects, journalists and others.
+On a parallel track TCLF solicited more than two dozen letters of support for saving Marabar from leaders in the art world, landscape architects, architects, journalists and others.

 While the HPRB did reopen the case, they ultimately concluded they didn’t have jurisdiction over the work.
-Nevertheless, NGS ultimately came forward and offered to relocated the work at their expense and under Zimmerman’s direction.
+Nevertheless, NGS ultimately came forward and offered to relocate the work at their expense and under Zimmerman’s direction.
 The artist considered several locations and concluded the American University campus was the proper new home.
 She also decided the work would have a new configuration and name.

 In a recent Q&A with TCLF, reflected on the past three years and the new life of Marabar.

 What did you think when TCLF reached out to you about re-opening the Marabar case?